Julcatan/stock-analysis/README.md

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/91682586/138922812-5790652a-459d-4a80-92be-29a3dffd2909.PNG)
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/91682586/138922823-b935ba35-0a9d-4225-9060-ea7b1be58a85.PNG)

 ### Summary
 ___
 ##### Comparison of the stock performance between 2017 and 2018
 ***
-2017 was a successful year for most stocks except TERP.
+2017 was a successful year for most stocks, with the top performers being DQ, SEDQ, and ENPH.
+The only stock with a negative return was TERP.
+Run had a relatively low return.
-2018 shows mostly negative returns except for ENPH and RUN which had again high returns.
+2018 shows mostly negative returns except for ENPH and RUN which had high returns in that year.

 ##### Advantages and disadvantages of refactoring code
 ___